VizGrimoire/GrimoireLib/overview.md

 ## Description

-The Metrics Grimoire tool set is composed of 3 tool sets, Metrics Grimoire, VizGrimoireR and VizGrimoireJS.
+The Metrics Grimoire tool set is composed of 3 tool sets, Metrics Grimoire, GrimoireLib and VizGrimoireJS.
 Metrics Grimoire is the most mature and stable of the tools sets.
-VizGrimoireR is mostly stable, but there are defects that affect the ability to create results.
+GrimoireLib is mostly stable, but there are defects that affect the ability to create results.
 VizGrimoireJS is the least stable, but is usable with just a little set up.